sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-11-03T13:28:04.000Z**

-\#POWERALERT1
+**2023-11-05T11:33:19.000Z**

+\#LoadsheddingUpdate

+Sunday, 05 November 2023:

-Stage 3 loadshedding will be implemented from 16:00 today until 05:00 on Saturday.
-Thereafter, Stage 1 and 2 loadshedding will be implemented until further notice
+Due to improved generation capacity and sufficient emergency reserves for the week ahead, Stage 2 loadshedding will be implemented from 16:00 today until 05:00 on Monday.

+ Thereafter, loadshedding will be suspended from 05:00…